 Love ’em or hate ’em, the Kardashians are everywhere.
 The family’s obsessive need to be in the spotlight fuels their careers, but their ignorance pisses a lot of people off, too.
-From Kendall Jenner’s controversial Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, here are all the times the famous fam have been called out.
+The latest kontroversy: Kim released a shapewear line called Kimono, and immediately got called out for cultural appropriation.
+But this isn’t the first time this famous fam has faced serious heat: From Kendall Jenner’s controversial Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, here are all the times the Kardashians have been called out.

 When Kendall was accused of wearing an afro